-Whether you are a professional architect, an architectural student, or simply an enthusiast that likes to keep up with the current trends, architectural magazines can be a great medium for your interests.
+Whether you are a architect, an architectural student, or simply an enthusiast that likes to keep up with the current trends, architectural magazines are still an excellent medium for building up industry knowledge…

 However, the internet is filled with a myriad of architectural periodicals, and finding one according to your liking can be tricky.
 So to help narrow down your choices and make your reading journey easier, we have listed 14 of the best architecture magazines available today.